0x3b33/reports/README.md

-# I am 0x3b, a smart contract security researcher.
+# I am 0x3b, a smart contract security researcher

 My journey began in February 2022, and since then, I have participated in various contests on Code4rena, Sherlock, CodeHawks, and Cantina.
 I have placed in multiple top 5 positions and achieved first place in one of them.